 - Chairman, Board of Directors Fayette County Pro Bono Program.

 - Member of the Kentucky Supreme Court Veterans Court Committee

-Please feel free to contact Mr. Hamblin's legal assistant, Austyn Anderson, at (859) 514-7257 to ascertain availability.
-We are able to accomodate a small number of in person attendees and are able to hold full mediations via Zoom.
+Please feel free to contact Mr. Hamblin's legal assistant, April Brooks, at (859) 514-7257 to ascertain availability.
+We are able to accomodate in person attendees and are able to hold full mediations via Zoom.
 Thank you.